Surrendering Your Will to God in Difficult Times

 Surrendering your will to God in difficult times is often harder than the trial itself.

-I have found that my greatest challenges come not from those circumstances that press in upon me, but from the internal struggle to surrender my will to God.
-I enter Gethsemane daily and have to drag my will to the Father in prayer.
+Our greatest challenges come not from those circumstances that press in upon us, but from the internal struggle to surrender our will to God.
+We enter Gethsemane daily and have to drag my will to the Father in prayer.

 Surrendering your will to God is hardest in difficult times.
 I thought of a few examples: